rolling-scopes-school/tasks/tasks/webdev-en.md

 - Task will be checked by a `cross-check`

 ### Technical requirements:
--	usage of JQuery and other JS libraries is **not allowed**
+-	usage of JQuery and other JS libraries is **not allowed 0 points**
--	usage of normalize.css, css-preprocessors, Bootstrap and other UI libraries is **not allowed**
+-	usage of normalize.css, css-preprocessors, Bootstrap and other UI libraries is **not allowed 0 points**
--	usage of Angular/React/Vue and other frameworks is **not allowed**
+-	usage of Angular/React/Vue and other frameworks is **not allowed 0 points**
--	position the layout in the *center* with equal margins along the edges.
+-	position the layout in the *center* with equal margins along the edges. **-2 points otherwise**
 -	Add interactivities. **"Interactive"** means that the element has a visual effect or animation (up to you: cursor animation, background color change, shadow, underline,font change) upon any user action, for example, when the cursor is hovering.
 You do not need to use JavaScript to handle custom events for this task.Basically, this effect is implemented using the `:hover` pseudo-class and the following properties:
       - cursor: pointer,
       -	background,